 Field Description Server Displays the name of the top server or servers.
 CPU Displays the average CPU utilization (including system CPU, user CPU, I/O wait CPU and other CPU), normalized to 100%, calculated as the number of CPU seconds used, divided by the number of CPUs, divided by the number of seconds in the time frame.
 User CPU Displays the percentage of time the server used the CPU in user mode.
 System CPU Displays the percentage of time the server used the CPU in kernel mode.
 (On some platforms, kernel mode is also known as System or Protected mode.)

-Wait I/O CPU The percentage of time the CPU was idle, but processes waited for I/O operations to complete.
+Field Description Wait I/O CPU The percentage of time the CPU was idle, but processes waited for I/ O operations to complete.
 Other CPU The percentage of other miscellaneous states when the CPU was used.
 Virtual Memory Utilization The percentage of server virtual memory in use.
 Physical Memory Utilization The percentage of server physical memory in use.
 Virtual Memory (Avg) The average virtual memory in use.
 Physical Memory (Avg) Displays the average physical memory used, calculated as the sum of the average physical memory per time slice in the selected time frame, divided by the sampled time slices.
 Server Load (Avg) Displays the average number of processes in the CPU queue, calculated as the sum of the average number of processes in the CPU queue in every time slice, divided by the sampled time slices in the selected time frame.
 I/O Bytes/sec Displays the total number of I/O bytes read or written during the time frame, divided by the number of seconds in the time frame.
+Page Faults/sec Displays the sum of the minor and major page-faults that occurred during the time frame, divided by the number of seconds in the time frame.
+Server Type Displays the operating system name, number of CPUs, and number of bits (32 or 64).